Viscosity: Green-Kubo relation

 • The viscosity is often sensitive to the supercell size.
 Use a larger supercell with more benzene molecules for a better value.

 • The integral must converge in the long time-limit.
-You may want to increase the maximum correlation time (above given as 3000 frames or 15 ps) to a larger value, and increase the simulation time.
+You may want to increase the simulation time.

 • The biggest contribution to the integral comes at short correlation times.
-It is therefore necessary set the Sample frequency to a small number, ideally even smaller than the 5 fs we used here.
+It is therefore necessary set the PressureTensor BinLog option, so that the pressure tensor is stored at every time step.

 • In general, make sure to equilibrate the density of the liquid first using an NPT simulation, before running an NVT simulation as above. (the above example used the experimental density, but that may not be suitable for the used force field)